D-Lite: Navigation-Oriented Compression of 3D Scene Graphs for Multi-Robot Collaboration: Experiments

 \revise{ \myParagraph{Ablation study} We compare distortion and number of nodes on the shortest paths between terminal nodes, for increasing number of terminal nodes and increasing budget constraints in~\autoref{fig:shortest_path_compare}.
 The shortest paths are optimal in terms of navigation performance (no distortion, top row), but easily violate the communication constraints (exceeding the budget, bottom row).
 On the other hand, \namebu and \nametd trade-off the path lengths between the terminal nodes to meet the budget constraint, and as we relax the latter, the distortion decreases.
 For the case with a budget of 150 nodes (last column), \namebu and \nametd obtain the same results, since the initial spanner already satisfies the budget constraint.}

-\isExtended{\reviseral{Other studies on the runtime of \name and a comparison of \namebu against the bound of~\cref{prop:bound-budlite} are provided in~\cite[Section~V-B]{Chang22arxiv-dlite} because of space limitations.}}{ Figure~\ref{fig:compress_timing} shows an ablation on the compression time along with the number of nodes removed or added from the initial spanner for different budget sizes and with an increasing number of terminal nodes.
+\isExtended{\reviseral{A study on the runtime of \name and a comparison of \namebu against the bound~\eqref{eq:bu-stretch-bound} are provided in~\cite[Section~V-B]{Chang22arxiv-dlite}.}}{ Figure~\ref{fig:compress_timing} shows an ablation on the compression time along with the number of nodes removed or added from the initial spanner for different budget sizes and with an increasing number of terminal nodes.
 We observe that the compression time is still reasonable in practice (in the order of seconds) even with up to 50 terminal nodes and compressing the \dsgshortname to less than 5\% of its original size.
 The runtime of the compression algorithms is dominated by the initial spanner construction in \texttt{build\_spanner}.

 Figure~\ref{fig:bounds} plots the maximal distortion against the theoretical bounds proposed in~\cref{prop:bound-budlite}.
 While the tightness of the bounds varies, it still gives a useful estimate of the worst-case distortion.
 In particular, we note that the bound is typically tighter for larger numbers of terminal nodes and lower budget. } \isExtended{}{